parkerlewis9/Prototypal-Inheritance/README.md

 Study the code in [/src][1].
 The file [/src/classes/family.js][2] shows the code for implementing complete inheritance.
 The tests in [/src/tests/family.test.js][3] prove that the code implements inheritance.

 >As you will see, we also reset the .constructor property of that new prototype and use the `.call`  function.
 Neither will be discussed here.
 Suffice to say, they allow objects to more fully inherit.
 But, the inheritance we have achieved is enough of a load to discuss for now and that will be for another time.

+## Exercises

+Provided in the `/src` folder are exercises to practice implementing prototypal inheritance.
+Tests are provided for two of the classes created and the last class and its tests are left as an exercise for you to create.
+Be sure to run `npm install` from this directory to load the dependencies.
+Then run `npm test` to run the tests.

 ***